 The Gospel of Matthew

-While none of the four Gospels explicitly name their authors in the text, tradition holds that the first Gospel account in the New Testament was written by the disciple/apostle, Matthew.
+While none of the four Gospels explicitly name their authors in the text, early Christian tradition holds that the first Gospel account in the New Testament was originally written by the apostle, Matthew.
 Matthew was a tax collector (an unsavory profession at this time) who was called by Jesus and became one of the twelve disciples.
-This gives Matthew’s account a specific level of credibility--he is writing about events that he witnessed and experienced first-hand.
+This gives Matthew’s account a specific level of credibility—he is writing about events that he witnessed and experienced first-hand.

 Unlike some of the other Gospels, there is no explicit reason or purpose given in Matthew for why the book was written.
-However, scholars have argued on the basis of what and how Matthew writes that this account was written for a primarily Jewish/ Jewish-Christian audience.
+However, scholars have agreed that Matthew most likely wrote that this account for a primarily Jewish/ Jewish-Christian audience.